ciDSproj/ciDSproj.github.io/_pages/about.md

 ---

-Hi!
 I'm an Entry Level Data Scientist passionate about transforming raw data into meaningful insights, supporting the decision-making process.

-# About
 I specialize in exploratory analysis, predictive modeling, and interactive dashboards using Python programming, statistical analysis, and machine learning for my data projects and Power BI for visual storytelling.

 I’ve recently completed several hands-on projects that include:
 - Analyzing complex datasets to uncover trends and patterns